Languages of Mexico: Other languages

 The deaf community uses Mexican Sign Language, Mayan Sign Language, and, particularly among Mexicans who attended school in the United States, American Sign Language.
 Other local sign languages are used or emerging, including Albarradas Sign Language, Chatino Sign Language, Tzotzil Sign Language, and Tijuana Sign Language.

 The non-Spanish and non-indigenous languages spoken in Mexico include English, by speaking English, as well as by the residents of border states.
-One example of this group is of the American Mormon colony of Nueva Casas Grandes in Chihuahua, which settled in the late 19th century.
+One example of this group is of the American Mormon colonies of Nuevo Casas Grandes in Chihuahua, which settled in the late 19th century.
 Afro-Seminole Creole, an English-based creole, is traditionally spoken by the Mascogos of Coahuila.
 Korean is spoken mainly in Nuevo León.

 German (spoken mainly in Mexico City and Puebla), Greek (spoken mainly in Mexico City, Guadalajara and especially in Sinaloa state), Arabic, Venetian (in Chipilo), Italian, French, Dutch, Occitan, Catalan, Basque, Galician, Asturian, Filipino, Polish, Hebrew, Yiddish, Korean, Ladino, Plautdietsch, Armenian, Japanese, Chinese and other languages are spoken by smaller numbers.

 Venetian and Plautdietsch are spoken in isolated communities or villages.
 The rest are spoken by immigrants or their descendants who tend to live in the larger cities and towns.

 As far as second languages go, many educated Mexicans, and those with little education who have immigrated to the US and returned, have different degrees of fluency in English.
 Many Mexicans working in the tourist industry can speak some English.

 A 2019 study by the Alliance française revealed that Mexicans have begun to take a greater interest in studying the French language, with 250,000 people being French speakers and 350,000 learning French.

 Romani is spoken by the Mexican Roma minority.